Believe Music

-Believe (also known as Believe Music; previously known as Believe Digital) is a global digital music company headquartered in France.
-Believe has several brands including TuneCore, Nuclear Blast, Naïve, Groove Attack and AllPoints.
+Believe SAS (also known as Believe Music or by its previous name Believe Digital) is a global digital music company headquartered in France.
+The company has several brands including TuneCore, Nuclear Blast, Naïve, Groove Attack, Play Two and AllPoints.

+Believe exists in more than 50 countries in Europe, America, Asia and Africa.

 History

 Beginnings

 The company was founded in 2005 by Denis Ladegaillerie, Arnaud Chiaramonti and Nicolas Laclias.

-The company operates from Paris, and was introduced on Euronext marketplace in June 2021.
+The company operates from Paris, and was introduced on Euronext marketplace in June 2021 and it raised 300 million euros.
 Believe also has a subsidiary in Luxembourg (Believe International) which serves as a hub for the digital distribution.

 Growth

-Believe's expansion was fuelled by $60m growth capital investment from Technology Crossover Ventures (TCV) and XAnge.
+Believe's expansion was fuelled by $60m growth capital investment from Ventech, Technology Crossover Ventures (TCV) and XAnge].
 In August 2016, the company acquired the French independent label Naive Records for €10m, seeking to improve value from the company's extensive back catalogue, and restarted the label's issuing of new recordings as physical CDs in 2017.

+In 2019, Believe expanded its presence in both Russia and India.
+The Group's market shares in these countries are 25% and 15% respectively.
+In India, there are Bollywood stars in the Group's catalog, like Ayushmann Khurrana.

 In 2021, Believe generated $682M in annual revenues, increasing compared to the previous year.

-The company has embarked on an expansion drive in developing digital music markets such as Russia and India.